BHFock/git-cl/README.md

 # Commit all changes in a changelist
 git cl commit docs-fix -m "Update documentation layout and intro"

-# Remove files from a changelist
+# Remove a file from its changelist
-git cl remove docs-fix README.md
+git cl remove README.md

-# Delete a changelist (does not modify files or Git index)
+# Delete a changelist manually (even if it still contains files)
 git cl delete docs-fix
 ```